mikeckennedy/markdown-subtemplate/extensibility.md

 FileStore.set_template_folder(folder)
 ```

-If you want to configure the storage engine, just create a base class of `markdown_subtemplate.storage.SubtemplateStorage`.
+If you want to change the storage engine, just create a base class of `markdown_subtemplate.storage.SubtemplateStorage`.
 It's an abstract class so just implement the abstract methods.

 Here is an example from SQLAlchemy.
 Define a model to read/write data: